games-automata-play/games-automata-play.github.io/_posts/2019-11-27-dynamic_algorithms_MDP.md

 ##### The evaluation task

-Given a strategy $$\sigma$$, its values satisfy the foLowing equations
+Given a strategy $$\sigma$$, its values satisfy the following equations

 $$
 \val_\sigma(s) = q_\sigma(s,\sigma(s)).
 $$

 One way of understanding this is that this forms a system of linear equations whose unknowns are $$\val_\sigma(s)$$ for each $$s \in S$$.
-This can be solved using Gaussian elimination, which theoreticaLy works but would be very ineffective.
+This can be solved using Gaussian elimination, which theoretically works but would be very ineffective.

 A more practical solution is to use the previous fixed point algorithm specialised to the strategy $$\sigma$$: we start from some vector $$v_0$$ and then construct better and better approximations: